kiteco/jupyterlab-kite/README.md

 ### Commands

-Kite comes with sevaral commands that you can run from JupyterLab's command palette.
+Kite comes with several commands that you can run from JupyterLab's command palette.

 ![commands](https://kite.com/kite-public/commands.png)